manojaryalgit/latex-from-web-chrome-extension/privacy-policy.md

 - `activeTab`: To access and parse content on the active page.
 - `clipboardWrite`: To copy LaTeX code directly to the clipboard.
 - `storage`: To locally save user preferences.
-- `scripting`: To insert scripts that detect and extract LaTeX code.
 - Host access (`<all_urls>`): To function across any site that renders LaTeX.

 These permissions are strictly necessary to achieve the single purpose of the extension.